xuankimtran/docs-1/pages/katalon-studio/how-to-guides/jenkins-tags-runtime.md

 > Requirement:
 >
 > * Jenkins is already installed.
 See Jenkins documentation on [Installing Jenkins](https://www.jenkins.io/doc/book/installing/).
+> * Katalon TestOps plugin is already installed on Jenkins.
+See [How to use Katalon TestOps plugin for Jenkins on Windows](https://docs.katalon.com/katalon-studio/docs/jenkins-plugin-windows.html#run-a-freestyle-jenkins-project).
 > * An active Katalon Runtime Engine license.

 ### Create Global Variables during runtime